 - Constitution and Statement of Purpose

-- Specific examples of activities that the organization will sponsor
+- Specific examples of activities/events that your organization will put on

-- A list of the names and email addresses of any groups outside the HLS community with which the organization is affiliated
+- List the names and email addresses of any groups outside of HLS that your group will be affiliated with

-- Name & Letter of Consent from Faculty Advisor
+- Name and Letter of Consent from a Faculty or Staff Advisor

 Name of the organization